mogensNielsen/psScripts/README.md

 ### Fuzzy dbt run
 Outputs all .sql files in the `models` folder and lists them in the terminal.
 User can choose a model, with fuzzy search or using arrow keys, and press enter.
 The scripts then performs a `dbt -s run [model name]` with the chosen model.

+Multi select is supported.
+Press `tab` on a model name, delete the previous search (e.g. backspace), do a new search and press `tab` on the next model to run.